krb5/krb5/doc/rst_source/krb_admins/admin_commands/kproplog.rst

 **kproplog** [**-h**] [**-e** *num*] [-v]

 DESCRIPTION
 -----------

-The kproplog command displays the contents of the Kerberos principal update log to standard output.
-It can be used to keep track of the incremental updates to the principal database, when enabled.
-The update log file contains the update log maintained by the :ref:`kadmind(8)` process on the master KDC server and the kpropd process on the slave KDC servers.
+The kproplog command displays the contents of the KDC database update log to standard output.
+It can be used to keep track of incremental updates to the principal database.
+The update log file contains the update log maintained by the :ref:`kadmind(8)` process on the master KDC server and the :ref:`kpropd(8)` process on the slave KDC servers.
 When updates occur, they are logged to this file.
 Subsequently any KDC slave configured for incremental updates will request the current data from the master KDC and update their principal.ulog file with any updates returned.

-The kproplog command can only be run on a KDC server by someone with privileges comparable to the superuser.
-It will display update entries for that server only.
+The kproplog command requires read access to the update log file.
+It will display update entries only for the KDC it runs on.

-If no options are specified, the summary of the update log is displayed.
-If invoked on the master, all of the update entries are also displayed.
-When invoked on a slave KDC server, only a summary of the updates are displayed, which includes the serial number of the last update received and the associated time stamp of the last update.
+If no options are specified, kproplog displays a summary of the update log.
+If invoked on the master, kproplog also displays all of the update entries.
+If invoked on a slave KDC server, kproplog displays only a summary of the updates, which includes the serial number of the last update received and the associated time stamp of the last update.

 OPTIONS
 -------